close print view

 - Expansion and improvement of core services (see Comprehensive Grants).

 - Creation of innovative strategies to address the transportation, communication, child care, and economic constraints faced by victims in rural communities due to geographic isolation.

 - Expansion of treatment and counseling services available to women living in rural areas who are experiencing violence, including the development of creative strategies for detecting and preventing abuse in isolated, rural communities.

 - Costs associated with sending law enforcement officers, prosecutors, and other professionals within the criminal justice system to Michigan Domestic Violence Prevention and Treatment Board sponsored or approved training initiatives.

 - Training costs for staff including travel to state and national training.

 - Outreach to Native American tribal governments.

-- Short-term, part-time staff to advance the goals of the grant funding.
+- Hiring staff to advance the goals of the grant funding.